 The WISE Experience is a one week camp offered for incoming freshmen females who plan on majoring in General Engineering, Math, or Science.
-The camp is held in July and allows the campers to experience Science and Engineering and Math classes at Clemson University before starting their freshman year at Clemson.
+The camp is held in July and allows the campers to experience Science and Engineering and Math at Clemson University before starting their freshman year at Clemson.
+The camp also explores research opportunities in STEM.

 The WISE Experience Camp 2012